 Qualifying Condition: Conditions covered by this policy are pregnancy, complications related to pregnancy, false pregnancy, miscarriage, childbirth, and recovery from any of these conditions.
-In some instances, either parent may receive an excused absence when they need to take their children to doctor's appointments or care for sick children.
+In some instances, either parent may receive an excused absence for a child's doctor appointments or care during illness.

-B. Requests for Adjustments for Pregnant and Parenting Students

-A student in need of an educational adjustment should submit a written request to the Dean of Students Office.
-If a student is unable to submit a request because of her condition, an appropriate representative of the student may contact the dean of students on her behalf and the student may confirm the request when she becomes able to do so.
-The dean of students will consult with the student/appropriate representative and appropriate College officials, including faculty members and the appropriate instructional dean to develop an educational adjustment that is appropriate for the student.

-C. Medically Necessary Leave of Absence
+- B. Requests for Adjustments for Pregnant and Parenting Students A student in need of an educational modification should submit a written request to the Title IX Coordinator.
+If a student is unable to submit a request, an appropriate representative of the student may contact the Title IX Coordinator.
+The student may confirm the request when able to do so.
+The Title IX Coordinator will consult with the student/appropriate representative and appropriate college officials, including faculty members and the appropriate Division Chair to develop an educational plan that is appropriate for the student. - C. Medically Necessary Leave of Absence